houxianxu/website-deprecated/_posts/2015-12-7-CNN-Face-Detection.md

 ---
 layout: post
-title: CNN Face Dectection
+title: CNN Face Detection
-excerpt: "My PhD work about object specific deep features for Face Dectection"
+excerpt: "My PhD work about object specific deep features for Face Detection"
 modified: 2015-12-7
 comments: true
 mathjax: true
 ---

-The post records some notes for CNN Face Dectection project in my PhD in the University of Nottingham.
+The post records some notes for CNN Face Detection project in my PhD in the University of Nottingham.

 ### Note 1: Make image square and crop/split it into sub_images